genelet/godbi/README.md

 ## Chapter 2.
 MODEL USAGE

-The following _CRUD_ actions, and associated _REST_ methods, are pre-defined in our package:
+The following _CRUD_ actions and _REST_ methods are defined in our package:

 HTTP METHOD | Web URL | CRUD | Function Name | Meaning
 ----------- | ------- | ---- | ------------- | ----------------